 Experience of managing projects, and/or creating new connections

 Experience of working with community /third sector organisations

 Other - Essential

 Ability to work flexible hours (this can be recovered through time off in lieu)

 Driving license and car

-Appointment will be subject to an enhanced CRB disclosure
+Appointment will be subject to an enhanced DBS disclosure